adham3assy/Obesity_prediction_project/README.md

    ```bash
    pip install -r requirements.txt
    ```
+---

-## Usage:
+## Usage
 1. Open the Jupyter Notebook:
    ```bash
    jupyter notebook prediction-of-obesity-risk-iti-project.ipynb
    ```
 2. Follow the steps in the notebook to preprocess the data, train the model, and evaluate its performance.

+---

-## Contributors:
+## Contributors
 1. Amr Alaa: [GitHub](https://github.com/Amrokahla)- [LinkedIn](https://www.linkedin.com/in/amr-kahla-9447841a7/)
 2. Ali Adel: [GitHub](https://github.com/adelian14) - [LinkedIn](https://www.linkedin.com/in/ali-adel-84b390101/)
 3. Adham Assy: [GitHub](https://github.com/adham3assy) - [LinkedIn](https://www.linkedin.com/in/adham-assy/)
 4. Israa Abdelghany: [GitHub](https://github.com/IsraaAbdelghany9) - [LinkedIn](https://www.linkedin.com/in/israa-abdelghany/)

+---

-## Model Details:
+## Model Details
-The project uses the LightGBM (LGBM) model for prediction.
-LightGBM is a gradient boosting framework that is efficient and scalable for large datasets.
-The model is trained on preprocessed data and evaluated using metrics such as accuracy, precision, recall, and F1-score.
+- The project uses the LightGBM (LGBM) model for prediction.
+- LightGBM is a gradient boosting framework that is efficient and scalable for large datasets.
+- The model is trained on preprocessed data and evaluated using metrics such as accuracy, precision, recall, and F1-score.

+---

-## License:
+## License
 This project is licensed under the Apache2.0 License.
 See the LICENSE file for details.